thirdweb-example/yeet-or-jeet/README.md

   - Access token social links and websites
   - View token descriptions and trust scores
   - One-click token selection for analysis
+  - Automatic filtering of stablecoins for more relevant analysis

 - **Real-time Price Data**: Integrated with multiple data sources for accurate and up-to-date token information
-  - DexScreener API for comprehensive DEX trading data
-  - GeckoTerminal API for token metadata
+  - GeckoTerminal API as primary data source for comprehensive token information
-  - OogaBooga's Price API for accurate price information
+  - DexScreener API as fallback for token data when GeckoTerminal is unavailable
   - Current price in USD
   - Price updates in real-time
   - Support for all whitelisted tokens on Berachain